wechto/paper/README.md

 :curly_loop: [Safe Policy Improvement with Soft Baseline Bootstrapping](https://arxiv.org/pdf/1907.05079.pdf) :+1: :fire: :volcano:

 Instead of binarily classifying the state-action pairs into two sets (the uncertain and the safe-to-train-on ones), we adopt a softer strategy that controls the error in the value estimates by constraining the policy change according to the local model uncertainty.

+:curly_loop: [Accelerating Safe Reinforcement Learning with Constraint-mismatched Baseline Policies](http://proceedings.mlr.press/v139/yang21i/yang21i.pdf) :fire: :volcano:

+SPACE: We propose an iterative policy optimization algorithm that alternates between maximizing expected return on the task, minimizing distance to the baseline policy, and projecting the policy onto the constraint satisfying set.